By Sarah Miller 2/13/2018

 If you don't have a customer appreciation strategy then where should you begin?
 One of the best ways to get ideas is from your employees.
 Why not ask them via a simple 2 question survey?

 The answers you receive can help when you create or add to your customer appreciation plan.
-Here are some other ideas you might want to use to make your customers feel special:
+Here are some other ideas for making your customers feel special:

 Now that you have compiled your ideas, it's time to examine the competition's customer appreciation strategies – not just to emulate them but to make your program even better.